Active Exploration via Autoregressive Generation of Missing Data: Experiments

-\paragraph{Sequence Models.} We use three $p_\theta$ model variants: (i) \textsc{Flexible NN (Text)} and (ii) \textsc{Beta-Bernoulli NN (Text)} are analogous to those from Section \ref{sec:synthetic_experiments}, but we modify them to use article text $Z^{(a)}$ embedded using DistilBERT \citep{sanh2019distilbert}, which is fine-tuned end-to-end during the offline stage. (iii) \textsc{Flexible NN (Category)} treats $Z^{(a)}$ as a one-hot encoding of category information (e.g. ``politics" or ``sports") instead of headline text.
+\paragraph{TSAR variants.} We consider TSAR with two different types of sequence models: (i) \textsc{Flexible NN (Text)} and (ii) \textsc{Beta-Bernoulli NN (Text)} are analogous to those from Section \ref{sec:synthetic_experiments}, but we modify them to use article text $Z^{(a)}$ embedded using DistilBERT \citep{sanh2019distilbert}, which is fine-tuned end-to-end during the offline stage. (iii) \textsc{Flexible NN (Category)} treats $Z^{(a)}$ as a one-hot encoding of category information (e.g. ``politics" or ``sports") instead of headline text.
+As in Section~\ref{sec:synthetic_experiments}, we generate $m=500$ missing outcomes per action and use their average to estimate $\mu^{(a)}(\tau)$, instead of generating all $T$ missing outcomes to reduce computation costs.

-\paragraph{Baselines.} To our knowledge, the informed meta-bandit problem is new and lacks established baselines---recall that our problem is distinct from that of contextual bandits.
-We therefore adapt several popular approaches from related areas. \textsc{PS Neural Linear} implements Thompson sampling with Gaussian-Gaussian updating, initializing with an informed prior mean from a neural network trained to predict rewards from DistilBERT article embeddings -- adapting ideas from neural contextual bandits \cite{riquelme2018deep}.
-We also implement approximate Thompson sampling using an ensemble of 50 deep models following \cite{lakshminarayanan2017simple} and \citet{osband2016deep}.
-For comparison to methods that ignore prior information $Z^{(a)}$, we include both the UCB algorithm in Section 6 of \citet{Abbasi-YadkoriPaSz11} and \textsc{PS Beta-Bernoulli (Uniform Prior)}, which performs exact Thompson sampling with a misspecified uniform prior.
+\paragraph{Baselines.} To our knowledge, this kind of informed bandit problem is new and lacks established baselines.
+We therefore adapt several popular approaches from related areas. \textsc{TS Neural Linear} implements Thompson sampling with a Gaussian linear regression, where the regression features consist of the output from a neural network trained to predict outcomes given DistilBERT article embeddings as input, adapting ideas from neural contextual bandits \citep{riquelme2018deep}.
+We also implement an ensemble of 50 neural network models following \cite{lakshminarayanan2017simple} and \cite{osband2016deep} as baselines for uncertainty quantification at the $t=0$ timestep.
+For comparison to methods that ignore prior information $Z^{(a)}$, we include both the UCB algorithm in Section 6 of \citet{Abbasi-YadkoriPaSz11} and \textsc{TS Beta-Bernoulli (Uniform Prior)}, which performs exact Thompson sampling with a misspecified uniform prior.